-Last year was a difficult year, for many reasons.
-One of the reasons is that my mother died.
-She died before Mother's Day 2012, so this will be the second that I cannot wish her a happy Mother's Day.
+The year 2012 was a difficult year for me, for many reasons.
+One of the reasons was that my mother died.
+She died before Mother's Day 2012, so this will be the third that I cannot wish her a happy Mother's Day.

 Even when my mother was alive, Mother's Day meant something different to me than most people.
 I've noticed that most (not all, but most) of the people who fight stubbornly to free loved ones are mothers.
 On Mother's Day, therefore, I find myself thinking of those who have lost children for crimes they did not commit.

 It seems inappropriate to wish them a happy Mother's Day as their children languish in prison, or lie in a grave, for crimes they did not commit.
 Furthermore, it seems insensitive to merely ignore them for fear of not having the right words.
 I therefore want to take this opportunity to offer my best wishes to some of those mothers, to those I have worked with and continue to work with.

 I offer my best wishes to Evelyn Case.
 Her son Byron is serving two life sentences without possibility of parole for a murder he did not commit.
 Byron's petition to Governor Nixon for an absolute pardon is here.
 My two letters to Governor Nixon in support of that petition are here and here.
 My book on the case is here.
 The free PDF version is here.
 Byron's case is gaining some traction, but I'll discuss that no further here.